dblock/code.dblock.org/_posts/2011/2011-12-11-grape-describing-and-documenting-an-api.markdown

 end
 {% endhighlight %}

 Aside from the description passed to _desc_, you can specify a hash with anything in it.
-There’re a few conventions, such as _:params_, which will merge with any values specified in the URL of the API call.
+There are a few conventions, such as _:params_, which will merge with any values specified in the URL of the API call.

 We can introspect the API at runtime, adding a Rake task, for example, that lists all API calls with their parameters.